Substance Abuse on the Rise with Baby BoomersAlyssa

 Too Much Time On Your Hands

 The generation that grew up in an era that romanticized drug use and rebellion is now preparing to retire.
 Uninhibited by work responsibilities and parental duties, many of the baby boomers are using the extra time to relive their youth and return to a favorite pastime.
 If you are concerned about an older friend or family member, Behavioral Health of the Palm Beaches is ready to help.
-With nearly 20 years of experience, our doctors and other medical professionals can develop a treatment program that encompasses baby boomers’ needs.
+With nearly 20 years of experience, our doctors and other medical professionals can develop a addiction treatment program in South Florida that encompasses baby boomers’ needs.
 When you are ready to get back those good feelings without misusing alcohol and drugs, call us at (888) 432-2467.